 “I think there is a misunderstanding about how deeply parents get that their kids need to be an in-person learning for every reason, the support they get from educators, the ability to keep moving their education forward in a way you can't do remotely, the physical, mental health care available in schools, the food, the social support, the mentoring.
 There's just so many reasons.
 Parents understand that,” he said.

 On Monday, Cuomo criticized more than 100 public school districts, including some on Long Island that have not handed in to the state their plans for reopening this fall.
 If they do not do so by Friday, he said, they will not be permitted to open in September.

 New York's travelers' quarantine list

 Travelers in New York State's "travel advisory" list, due to community spread of the COVID-19 virus, are required to quarantine for 14 days.
-The quarantine applies to any person arriving from an area with a positive test rate higher than 10 per 100,000 residents over a seven-day rolling average, or an area with a 10% or higher positivity rate over a seven-day rolling average.
+The quarantine applies to any person arriving from an area with a positive test rate higher than 10 per 100,000 residents over a seven-day rolling average or an area with a 10% or higher positivity rate over a seven-day rolling average, the state said.
 The following is the updated list of states and other jurisdictions whose travelers face those restrictions in New York as of Aug.
-25:
+11:

 - North Carolina

 - Virgin Islands